yveshwang/paywall/README.md

 Make sure you got the private key called `test_id_rsa_internal.pem` handy.
 Easiest is have `ssh-agent` running and add the key to it.
 The key here resides in our vault.
 Note also this demo is pointing to London `eu-west-2` region.
 Note that the Lambda@Edge must be in `us-east-1` at the time of writing.

+Note that replicated lambda on edge cannot be deleted.
+This is a huge pain in the ass.
+In addition, there are some issues with `terraform` when it comes to Lambdas.
+When getting stuck, trying rerunning `terraform apply` and at times, use some `terraform taint`.

+Note with lambda, often you have to perform this double `terraform apply` with the first updating the lambda hash, upload the zip file and publish a new version.
+Whilst the second apply will change the configuration on CF.

+Another thing to note is that CF is very slow.
+Currently there are no mock implementation of CF to verify the request/response structure and content to and from the origin.

 ## Getting started
 Get the plugin first if you haven't already.